chomosuke/circle-lang/documentation.md

     `<lvalue>`.
   - Assignment statement evaluate to themselves.
   - Array evaluate to themselves.
-  - When array are executed, it will execute each of its elements whose index is a multiple of $\pi$ in order.
-Every time it executes an element at the index that is a multiple of the array's length and that element evaluates to 0, the array will stop executing.
+  - When array are executed, it will go through each of its elements whose index is a multiple of $\pi$ in order.
+Each element at the index that is a multiple of the array's length will be evaluated and if that element evaluates to 0, the array will stop executing.
+Each element that's not at the index that is a multiple of the array's length will be executed.

   - Operators evaluate as you'd expect.
 - There are no local variable, because that implies call stack, which is not circular.